LJMUSoE/CanvasHacks/Editor/README.md

 Enhancements included in this Userscript:
 * When in the HTML view, the contents of the page can be beautified so that the structure of the HTML can be easily send.
-* A simple UI is provided to add [https://community.canvaslms.com/thread/2767](FlexBox Grid) elements into the HTML view. [http://flexboxgrid.com/](FlexBox Grid) is a simple set of page styles that create columns on a page, in a way that can adapt to narrow display sizes.
+* A simple UI is provided to add [FlexBox Grid](https://community.canvaslms.com/thread/2767) elements into the HTML view.
+[FlexBox Grid](http://flexboxgrid.com/) is a simple set of page styles that create columns on a page, in a way that can adapt to narrow display sizes.

 ## Installation
 1. Install [TamperMonkey](http://tamperMonkey.net/) for your browser (tested with Chrome.)